 - Pulsating - Pulsating can be due to a loose part.
 Take a look at our pulsating noise guide for more information.

-- Loud Noise - A clear noise from your outdoor unit can indicate an issue with your compressor, damper, fan or air handler.
-Look at our loud noise guide for additional information.
+- Loud Noise - A clear noise from your external unit can signal an issue with your compressor, damper, fan or air handler.
+Look at our loud noise guide for more information.

 - Humming - Humming can begin with fan motor issues or a damaged relay switch.
 Check out our humming noise guide for more information.